-Whether you’re a cross-country racer, a mountain bike marathon enthusiast, or just someone who appreciates a lot of efficiency and speed, there’s an XC bike out there for you.
-These bikes are made for riding fast on trails of low to moderate technicality.
+Whether you’re a cross-country racer, a mountain bike marathon enthusiast, or just someone who appreciates a lot of efficiency and speed, there’s an cross county bike out there for you.
+A good XC Bike is made for riding fast on trails of low to moderate technicality.
 That doesn’t mean they can’t rip the occasional double-black run, though, as you’ll see.

 Best Cross Country Mountain Bikes